DeoVolenteGames/nakama-bp-plugin/README.md

 Also, to use this plugin you still need to be able to build C++ projects with Unreal as I'm not distributing binary files currently.

+Currently cannot test real time MP in editor because the client session is stored as a static variable.
+For testing you need to have a separate process, so right click the project file and select `Launch Game` to open another client to test with.
+Currently considering changing the design to make it easier to test RT MP in the editor.

 ## Development Progress

 ### DONE